Penn State child sex abuse scandal: Freeh report

 On September 13, 2012, a group of alumni and supporters, under the name of Penn Staters for Responsible Stewardship, released a review of the Freeh report that was critical of their investigation and conclusions.
 On February 10, 2013, a report commissioned by the Paterno family was released by Richard Thornburgh, former U.S. Attorney General and former governor of Pennsylvania, maintaining that the report was "seriously flawed, both with respect to the process of [its] investigation and its findings related to Mr. Paterno".
 In response, Freeh called Thornburgh's report "self-serving" and said that it did not change the facts and findings of his initial investigation.
 On June 23, 2014, at Sandusky's pension forfeiture appeal, hearing arbiter Michael Bangs ruled that his pension be reinstated and criticized the Freeh report, stating it "was based on significant hearsay and was mostly ruled inadmissible (for the proceedings), [but] was admitted in part to show it had found Sandusky had received 71 separate payments from Penn State between 2000 and 2008".
 Later in a footnote, Bangs states, "The terrifically significant disparity between the finding in the Freeh report and the actual truth is disturbing.
-While the Freeh report found that Penn State had made 71 separate payments to [Sandusky] between 2000–2008, they were off by almost 85 percent, as the correct number was six separate payments".
+While the Freeh report found that Penn State had made 71 separate payments to [Sandusky] between 2000 and 2008, they were off by almost 85 percent, as the correct number was six separate payments".
 Bangs goes on to say that the error "calls into question the accuracy and veracity of the entire report".

 NBC sportscaster Bob Costas said, "What Freeh did was not only gather facts but he reached a conclusion which is at least debatable from those facts and then he assigned a motivation, not only to Curley and Schultz and Spanier, but he specifically assigned a very dark motivation to Joe Paterno, which seems like it might be quite a leap. ...
 A reasonable person will conclude that there is some doubt here and that the other side of the story deserves to be heard."

 In January 2012, sports journalist Sally Jenkins secured an interview with Paterno shortly before his death.
 During the interview, she asked him his views on the Sandusky sexual molestation allegations.
 Her report of the interview was published January 13, 2012.
 In it she drew no firm conclusions about Paterno's culpability, but simply reported his words, and those of his lawyer.
 On July 12, 2012, in a Washington Post follow-up column, after the release of the Freeh Report, Jenkins wrote: "Joe Paterno was a liar, there's no doubt about that now ...
 Paterno fell prey to the single most corrosive sin in sports: the belief that winning on the field makes you better and more important than other people."